What was the main musical style of this concert?

 What was your overall impression of the concert?

-The concert was an exceptional experience that I will cherish for life as it was beautifully executed by the talented singers, musicians, and actors who were involved in the success of the play.
-Opera concert is a unique form of music that requires devotion and passion for the field, which was demonstrated by the cast and crew of the concert.
+The concert was an exceptional experience that I will cherish forever, as it was beautifully executed by the talented singers, musicians, and actors who were involved in the success of the play.
+Opera concerts are a unique form of music that requires devotion and passion for the field, which was demonstrated by the cast and crew of the concert.
 One can never leave their seats while they are indulged in the glory of the scene.

 PART II – REVIEW – this portion is to be a typed full-page review